taoxichen/weather/README.md

 # Weather

 ## Description
-Brand new easy friendly website source for searching your local weather conditions.
+The Brand new easy friendly website source for searching your local weather conditions.

 ## Feature
 - Support Weather broadcast
+- A funny BGM by Netease Music
 - To Be Continued...

 ## Demo